jfakult/Video_Streaming/README.md

 This repo contains code to be run on a raspberry pi with a camera attached and associated web frontend.
 Video can be streamed from the raspberry pi to a phone or computer.

+The backend is built with simple python.
+The camera system uses mediamtx and streaming is done via WebRTC.
+The frontend is built with VueJS + Quasar.

 # See some examples

 ![Check out the media page](media/README.md)